China's baijiu, drink of generals, pushed to bargain bin

 SHANGHAI Nearly three-quarters of a century after it was hailed for helping China's Red Army survive the tortuous Long March, fiery grain liquor baijiu has fallen down the ranks, hit by a crackdown on luxury spending that has clouded its prospects.

-For decades, famed baijiu makers Kweichow Moutai Co Ltd and Wuliangye Yibin Co Ltd enjoyed fat profit margins that once dwarfed those of Apple Inc, helped by the Communist Party's penchant for a brew that fuelled many a business deal and smoothed over countless egos.
+For decades, famed baijiu makers Kweichow Moutai Co Ltd (600519.SS) and Wuliangye Yibin Co Ltd 000858.SZ enjoyed fat profit margins that once dwarfed those of Apple Inc (AAPL.O), helped by the Communist Party's penchant for a brew that fuelled many a business deal and smoothed over countless egos.

 But at more than $300 a bottle, premium baijiu was also the perfect target for President Xi Jinping's campaign against extravagance as his administration tries to assuage public anger over corruption and restore faith in the party.